 “I laughed so hard, tears ran down my leg”.
 Nothing should ever be that funny.

 Kegels, pelvic floor contractions, should be done daily (for as long as they can remember to do them) and incorporated into your sessions.
-In your movement prep get in the habit of doing 1 or 2 sets of 10 repetitions, working up to a 10 second hold each rep. You can progress these into your strength work, for example on the concentric motion of a squat they pull the pelvic floor up.
+In your movement prep get in the habit of doing 1 or 2 sets of 10 repetitions with your diaphragmatic breathing exercises.
+You can progress these into your strength work, for example on the upward movement of a squat they draw the pelvic floor up.
 Please, no jumping jacks.
-No running, no squat jumps, no box jumps, until that pelvic floor is rock solid (many months).
+No running, no squat jumps, no box jumps, until that pelvic floor is rock solid (many months postpartum).

 “I Just Want My Pre-Pregnancy Body Back”

-Just like prenatal training, correcting posture and developing posterior chain strength are going to be the main ingredients of your workouts.
-Get the pelvis out of anterior tilt, the upper body less kyphotic, and build strong glutes.
-In your first few phases, you likely won’t need to program in metabolic activity to get a training effect.
+Just like prenatal training, correcting alignment and developing posterior chain strength are going to be the main ingredients of your workouts.
+Get the pelvis in a neutral position, the upper body less kyphotic, and build strong glutes.
+In your first few training phases, you likely won’t need to program in metabolic activity to get a training effect.
 Not only unnecessary, but uncomfortable due to breasts that are doubled in size and unsafe with relaxin still providing loose ligaments and tendons.

 Wrap it Up

-“She may look relatively normal, but don’t let that fool you”. – PTDC coach Dr. Cassandra Forsyth-Pribanic
+“She may look relatively normal, but don’t let that fool you”. – PTDC coach Dr. Cassandra Forsythe